lanl/LaGriT/docs/pages/release_notes/lagrit_release_notes_V3.200.md

            HDF5 version 1.8.6
            netcdf-4.1.3

--   *exo block id* modified to single digit.
+-   *exo block id* modified to input digit instead of *digit*0000.
 All exodus files are same as Exodus II 5, except for the block id.
     Tests have been updated resulting in the following differences:

         Exodus 6.09: